Nicholas2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ####14.
 Decimal to Hexadecimal####

 * printf '%x\n' $DECIMAL : a script that converts a number from base 10 to base 16.

+####15.
+Everyone is a proponent of strong encryption####

+* tr 'A-Za-z' 'N-ZA-Mn-za-m' : a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.